-The Maryknoll Office for Global Concerns joined 120 religious traditions and organizations across the United States – including the U.S. Conference of Catholic Bishops, Jewish Council for Public Affairs, the National Council of Churches, and the Evangelical Environmental Network – in delivering a letter to the members of the U.S. Congress, in which we urge their support for the Green Climate Fund.
+The Maryknoll Office for Global Concerns wrote a letter signed by 120 religious traditions and organizations across the United States – including the U.S. Conference of Catholic Bishops, Jewish Council for Public Affairs, the National Council of Churches, and the Evangelical Environmental Network – to the members of the U.S. Congress, in which we urge their support for the Green Climate Fund.

 The letter asks Congress to appropriate $750 million for Green Climate Fund for fiscal year 2017 based on the administration’s request.
 Half of the Green Climate Fund is dedicated to the adaptation needs of nations and peoples vulnerable to the climate impacts.
 Additional priority is given to the least developed countries and Small Island Developing States.
 For example, one of the eight projects approved by the Green Climate Fund is in Bangladesh, a nation already impacted by sea level rise, to build shelters and other infrastructure to protect over 130,000 people from coastal flooding.
 Such projects build community stability to prevent dislocations and migrations that impact the economic and political security of all nations.